infosecn1nja/Red-Teaming-Toolkit/README.md

 * **SimplyEmail** Email recon made fast and easy, with a framework to build on. https://github.com/killswitch-GUI/SimplyEmail
 * **Recon-ng** is a full-featured Web Reconnaissance framework written in Python. https://bitbucket.org/LaNMaSteR53/recon-ng
 * **PowerMeta** searches for publicly available files hosted on various websites for a particular domain by using specially crafted Google, and Bing searches. https://github.com/dafthack/PowerMeta
-* **raven** is a Linkedin information gathering tool that can be used by pentesters to gather information about an organization employees using Linkedin. https://github.com/0x09AL/raven
 * **AWSBucketDump** is a tool to quickly enumerate AWS S3 buckets to look for loot. https://github.com/jordanpotti/AWSBucketDump
 * **SpiderFoot** the open source footprinting and intelligence-gathering tool. https://github.com/smicallef/spiderfoot
 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit